malulleybovo/SymbolArtEditorOnline/README.md

     - Pick Selected Layer/Group by Clicking (Tapping)
     - Delete Layer/Group
     - Rename Layer/Group
+    - (Upcoming) Copy / Paste Layers
 - Symbol Edit Box to Manipulate the Symbol
     - Drag to Move Symbol Around
     - Stretch Symbol (Diagonally or by Side) using Respective Draggable Buttons on Screen
     - (Upcoming) Resize Symbol using Respective Draggable Button on Screen
     - (Upcoming) Rotate Symbol using Respective Draggable Button on Screen
 - Layer Controller on Top Right Corner of Screen
-    - Pick from a Huge Selection of Symbols
+    - Pick from a Huge Selection of Symbols (Almost\* All Available for now)
+    - Flip Symbol Horizontally and/or Vertically
     - Perform Fine Changes in the Position of the Symbol Selected
     - Perform Fine Stretched in Every Available Direction
     - (Upcoming) Perform Fine Scales